matteo14c/HaploCoV/alleleVariantsSet/readme.txt

 in any country.
 Each country corresponds to a file.
 These files are stored under the folder: country.
 Each file is named after the country from which it was derived.
 These files are updated every 15 days.

-3 Increased frequency alleles: allelic variants showing an increase in their prevalence in the global viral population of a 2 fold or more in the last 30 days.
-Intervals of time were defined starting from Mon 12-30-2019 and are expressed as offset.
+3 Increased frequency alleles: allelic variants showing an increase in their prevalence in at least one country population of a 2.5 fold or more in the last 30 days.
 These files are stored under the folder: HighFreq